K-12 Intervention Specialist - Bachelor of Science in Education (BSE)

 Fall 1 Spring 1

-FYS 1000 Level First Year Seminar (3) or TYS 2000 Level Transition Year Seminar (3) (transfer students only).
-LFW Series Health and Physical Education Lifestyle series (1)
+FYS 1000 Level First Year Seminar (3) Fall or Spring, or TYS 2000 Level Transition Year Seminar (3) Fall or Spring (transfer students only).
+LFW Series Health and Physical Education Lifestyle series (1) Fall or Spring

 Writing Intensive; Includes 45-hour field component.

-INST 1500: Identity Projects: Writing and Literature (3) Writing Intensive
+INST 1500: Identity Projects: Writing and Literature (3) Fall or Spring.
+Writing Intensive

 Required skills courses (see catalog for options) (3-4)